kt3k/now-deno-example/README.md

 INSERT INTO posts (name, body) VALUES ('bob', 'anyone?');
 ```

-Then hit the command `now` and that should run the this app in your now account.
+Then hit the command `now` and that should run this app in your now account.

 # License